esteinig/brick/README.md

 * Download the session data and re-hydrate your session in the data upload panel
 * Share your (editable) session with colleagues by sending them the session URL

-Please note there is currently no guarantee for backwards compatability for re-hydration until major version release.
+`BRICK` is under active development.
+Please note there is currently no guarantee for data persistence in the web application or backwards compatabiltity until major version release.

 ## Local application (easy)